 The International Accounting Standards Board (IASB) issued various amendments and revisions to International Financial Reporting Standards and IFRIC interpretations per the table below.
-The amendments and revisions were applicable for the period year 30 June 2023 but did not result in any material changes to the financial statements of the Group.
+The amendments and revisions were applicable for the period year 30 June 2024 but did not result in any material changes to the financial statements of the Group.

-Standard Impact on initial application Effective date IAS 16 (Amendments) Property, Plant and Equipment 1 January 2022 IAS 37 (Amendments) Provisions, Contingent Liabilities and Contingent Assets 1 January 2022 Annual Improvements to IFRS 2018 - 2020 Cycle Standards • 1 January 2022 b) New and amended Standards and Interpretations issued but not effective for the financial year beginning 1 July 2022
+Standard Impact on initial application Effective date IAS 1 (Amendments) Presentation of Financial Statements and IFRS 1 January 2023 Practice Statement 2: Disclosure of Accounting Policies IAS 8 (Amendments) Accounting policies, Changes in Accounting Estimates and Errors - Definition of Accounting Estimates 1 January 2023 IAS 12 (Amendments) Income Taxes - Deferred Tax related to Assets 1 January 2023 and Liabilities arising from a Single Transaction • b) New and amended Standards and Interpretations issued but not effective for the financial year beginning 1 July 2023